Royalty (Chris Brown album): Background and recording

 Brown discussed the possibility of releasing two distinct versions of the album: an urban edition tailored for the US market and a global version that would substitute some urban tracks with uptempo, pop-oriented songs.
 Ultimately, he decided to release the majority of these tracks on an EP titled Royalty International, opting to primarily include R&B tracks in the album.

 Recording sessions for Royalty took place in late 2014 and throughout 2015 at Record Plant in Los Angeles, California.
 In November 2015, during an interview with Hot 97, Brown talked about the significance of the title, named after his daughter Royalty Brown:

-The album is called "Royalty" because it represents where I’m at right now in my life, and my daughter is the biggest part of my life.
+The album is called "Royalty" because it represents where I'm at right now in my life, and my daughter is the biggest part of my life.

-Brown also explained why Royalty is his album with fewer guest appereances: "this body of work had to be about me.
+Brown also explained why Royalty is his album with fewer guest appearances: "this body of work had to be about me.
 Me getting my rhythm back into doing my thing, what I experienced during my evolution as a man into becoming a father.
 It's about the life that i am living right now, and i wanted to tell it by myself (...) on this album you hear what I've been through, where I'm at, and where I'm tryna go, all in one".